 (b) the Final Physical Notification Data submitted by the NETSO pursuant to this Section Q shall be converted into point values by the ECVAA in accordance with the provisions of this Section Q.

-1.2.4 From the first occasion on which the Lead Party submits any Bid-Offer Pair in respect of a BM Unit, by virtue of arrangements (for the determination of default data) applying under the Grid Code, the BM Unit will be and at all times continue to be a relevant BM Unit, unless the Lead Party takes any such steps as may be available in accordance with the Grid Code to discontinue the application of such default data arrangements.
+1.2.4 From the first occasion on which the Lead Party submits any Bid-Offer Pair, RR Bid or mFRR Bid in respect of a BM Unit, by virtue of arrangements (inlcuding the determination of default data where appropriate) applying under the Grid Code, the BM Unit will be and at all times continue to be a relevant BM Unit, unless the Lead Party takes any such steps as may be available in accordance with the Grid Code (inlcluding to discontinue the application of such default data arrangements where appropriate).

 1.2.5 The NETSO shall notify BSCCo (as soon as reasonably practicable after the information is available):